lushbough/PokemonGame-Java-2D/README.md

         d right
         s down

+        click jpanel options while catching pokemon or battling.

+## Game Goal :
+    Catch 3 Pokemon, then battle the trainer in the center of the map.
+    You must walk around the flower grass area to catch a pokemon You must exit then reenter the flower grass area to catch another pokemon.
 ## src folder is to be used to store source code only.

 ## resources folder is to be used to store the resources for your project only.
 This includes images, sounds, map text files, etc.